KotsanTW/Expense-Tracker-Bot/Readme.md

 Notes:
 - Replace placeholders with your real values before deployment.
-- Do not commit your real token to a public repository.

 ### 2) Prepare Google Sheet
 - Create a Google Sheet (or reuse an existing one) and copy its ID as `SHEET_ID`.